NominatE for Council

 Who is required to disclose an electoral gift?

-Both candidates and donors are required to disclose information about any electoral related gift with a value of $300 or more that is given or promised within the disclosure period.
-It is essential that candidates be aware of this legislative requirement and should advise donors of their reporting responsibilities.
+Candidates are required to disclose information about any electoral related gift with a value of $300 or more that is given or promised within the disclosure period.

 It is important to note that a gift could be one or more gifts from the same donor if their combined value is $300 or more.